When it comes to real estate, the best brokers, buyers, and sellers know it’s all about location.

 Each month, Patti makes sure she shows up in her subscribers’ inboxes so she can continue to be seen as a go-to resource for customers and prospects.
 By doing so, Patti knows she’ll stay top of mind for subscribers, so even though they may not be ready to move when they get her emails, they’ll think of her when they are, or can refer her to others.
 In fact, Patti attributes 90% of her current work to referrals and word of mouth.

-As part of our celebration of National Small Business Week, we spoke with Patti to discuss what it’s like to run her own real estate business, and how she continues to connect with customers.
+We spoke with Patti to discuss what it’s like to run her own real estate business, and how she continues to connect with customers.

 What was the deciding factor that pushed you towards starting your real estate business?